Apples and More… for YEARS

 Original Farmstead of John Garwood – circa 1831

 The photo above is of the Garwood Mansion, still standing on Small Road in LaPorte County, just a mile from the Garwood Farm in Pinola.
 John Garwood was a carpenter who moved to LaPorte county in 1831 and took up farming and other ventures.
 He was a founding father of the LaPorte area and built a school house for neighboring children in the Scipio township area.
 Historical records show that people felt fondly about he and his wife, Jane, whom was said to have been “kind to the Indians of the area”.
 Jane seems to be referred to as “Grandma Garwood” in historical accounts and was known for trading with and helping the Indians in the area of LaPorte county where they settled in 1831.
 That area is Scipio township and by locals the specific area near Garwood Orchards is called Pinola.
 Currently running day to day operations are 6th generation Garwood’s.
-Tom, Brian, and Mike Garwood have taken over for their fathers Carl and Jim who continue to help on the farm on a regular basis although they may claim to be retired.
+Tom, Brian, and Mike Garwood have taken over for their fathers, Carl and Jim.
 The thing is this: a family business means you will find family at the business.
 At least, that’s what it means to us.
-Carl and Jim learned this from their father Carl and his brother Elmer, who learned it from their father George, son to John II… the son of John Garwood I – a lasting tradition of hard work and love for farming…since 1831.
+Carl and Jim, along with brother Gene, learned this from their father Carl and his brother Elmer, who learned it from their father George, son to John II… the son of John Garwood I – a lasting tradition of hard work and love for farming…since 1831.

 Does this home look familiar?

 If you’ve been to our Farm Market or to the UPick on 50 South in Pinola, it probably does!
 Located at the entrance to the Garwood UPick farm, this is the original home of George and Minnie Garwood, built in 1900.
 George was the son of John Garwood II and wife Cynthia.
 George’s children were Elmer, Mildred and Carl (grandfather of current owners).